 Dwarf Cypress Stand in Tate’s Hell State Forest

-The Ralph G. Kendrick Boardwalk built by the Forest Service provides and overlook for safe and wheelchair-accessible viewing.
+The Ralph G. Kendrick Boardwalk, built by the Forest Service, provides an overlook for safe and wheelchair-accessible viewing.

 Location via GPS: The boardwalk overlook at the Dwarf Cypress Stand is located at the following coordinates:

 29 degrees 50’05.58” N

 Categories: Day Trips